ibm-cloud-docs/Cloudant/offerings/learning-center.md

 When a node returns, it catches up any missed data from its peers and then returns into service, handling API calls and answering queries for data.

 The nature of this configuration is that {{site.data.keyword.cloudant_short_notm}} exhibits eventual consistency.
 Any node can handle a request.
-Data is distributed around nodes without the sort of locking you might see in a relational database.
+Data is distributed around nodes without the sort of locking that you might see in a relational database.

 {{site.data.keyword.cloudant_short_notm}} favors availability over consistency: It would rather be up and answering API calls than be down because it can't provide consistency guarantees.
 (A relational database is often configured in the opposite way: It operates in a consistent manner or not at all.)
 The upshot of eventual consistency for a developer is that your app must not `read its writes` in a short time.
-There might be a small time window in which it is possible to see an older version of a document than the one you updated.
+A small-time window might exist in which it is possible to see an older version of a document than the one you updated.
 Eventually, the data flows around the cluster, and in most cases, the quorum mechanism provides the illusion of consistency, but it is best not to rely on it.

 In CouchDB 4, and in {{site.data.keyword.cloudant_short_notm}} services based on that code version, a different consistency model is employed.
 {: note}

 If your data model requires you to update a document over and over in a short time window, it's possible that multiple writes for the same revision number are accepted.
 These writes lead to a branch in the revision tree - known as a conflict.
 In this example revision `2` was modified in two different ways, causing two revision 3s.
 It's possible to tidy up conflicts programmatically, but they must be avoided as they can cause performance issues in extreme circumstances.

 Conflicts can also happen when you use replication and a document is modified in different ways, and then the conflicting revisions are merged in by using replication. {{site.data.keyword.cloudant_short_notm}} does not throw away data in this scenario.
-A `winning` revision is chosen, but the non-winning revisions can be accessed and your application can resolve the conflict by electing a new winner, deleting unwanted revisions, or any action you need.
+A `winning` revision is chosen, but the nonwinning revisions can be accessed and your application can resolve the conflict by electing a new winner, deleting unwanted revisions, or any action you need.
 A conflict is not an error condition.
 It's a side effect of having disconnected copies of data that can be modified without locking. {{site.data.keyword.cloudant_short_notm}} chooses to handle conflicts by not discarding clashing changes, but storing them as a conflict.

 To check a document for conflicts, simply add `?conflicts=true` to a fetch of a single document.
 Any conflicting revisions are listed in the `_conflicts` array.